ioana-dobre/portfolio/index.markdown

 ## My projects

+### Translator En -> Ro

+**The sociological research project “Negotiating Return to Work in the Age of Demographic Change through Industrial Relations” (REWIR)**

+Coordinated by associate professor doctor Adela Popa of “Lucian Blaga” University of Sibiu, the project focused on policies about the return to work of people after a long absence due to medical issues.
+I translated from English to Romanian a research report and a briefing.

+**Wikipedia Translator and Editor**

+I am a contributor on Wikipedia and I translate articles from English to Romanian to help improve the website by localization and at the same time to practice my translation skills.
+I also edit existing articles written in Romanian but my main activity there is translation.
+Currently I translate there almost daily.
+You can find all my translated articles on my [user page](https://ro.wikipedia.org/wiki/Utilizator:Ioana2022).

+**The 7 cups Translation Project**

+7 cups is a website which provides online therapy and free support to people experiencing emotional distress by connecting them with trained volunteer listeners.
+I contributed to the translation of the site from English to Romanian to make it available to non-English speakers.

+### Proofreader for Romanian language

+I proofread a sociological book entitled **"Reconfigurări ale spațiului public în România postsocialistă: atitudini sociale față de redenumirea străzilor și înlăturarea statuilor"**  written by Mihai Rusu and Alin Croitoru.

 ### Interview transcriber for Romanian language

 **The sociological research project “Returnees’ Innovative Skills and Knowledge: Becoming Entrepreneur through Migration Experience” (RISK)**